gabesoft/trans/README.md

 ```
 => ``'O'``

-If the current object is an array and we would like to iterate it and apply
+If the current object is an array and we want to iterate it and apply
-transformers to each item in the array a '.' transformer needs to be specified first.
+transformers to each item in the array a ``'.'`` transformer needs to be specified first.

 Here are a few array examples: